oslabs-beta/DockerVize/.github/ISSUE_TEMPLATE/bug_report.md

 ### Prerequisites

 * [ ] Put an X between the brackets on this line if you have done all of the following:
-    * Reproduced the problem in Safe Mode: <https://flight-manual.atom.io/hacking-atom/sections/debugging/#using-safe-mode>
+    * Reproduced the problem in Safe Mode
-    * Followed all applicable steps in the debugging guide: <https://flight-manual.atom.io/hacking-atom/sections/debugging/>
     * Checked the FAQs on the ReadMe for common solutions: <https://github.com/oslabs-beta/dockervize#readme>
     * Checked that your issue isn't already filed: <https://github.com/oslabs-beta/DockerVize/issues>